micharbet/CLE/doc/README.md

 initiate CLE sessions.
 In biology terms, the environment can spread own DNA giving the word 'live' it's true meaning.
 Or at least closer.
 [1]

 CLE versions have no numbers but rather names.
-As of 2016 following releases were issued:
-- Spring, Easter, MayDay - 2016, very old versions
-- HAlpha - 2017, code cleanup and high optimization
-- RedH - 2017, adding new features
-- Nova - 2018, big improvements, new features again, like rich history
-- Zodiac - 2019, current release, basically the same functions as Nova but almost complete rewrite to ensure compatibility with Z-shell plus improved environment transfer incl. prompt settings, aliases and variables.
+Read more in [[ReleaseNotes]]

 Also while CLE is big tweak itself, it tries to respect users and their own settings.
 Initial versions used to be pushy, defining a lot of aliases, of